 After graduating from Shenandoah Conservatory with a Master of Music in pedagogy, Jefferson continued his education at West Virginia University in Morgantown, West Virginia, where he earned a Doctor of Musical Arts in trombone performance.

-Jefferson is assistant professor of trombone/euphonium and director of jazz studies at Southeast Missouri State University in Cape Girardeau, Missouri.
-Before this appointment, Jefferson held faculty positions at University of Portland, Treasure Valley Community College, Boise State University and Tidewater Community College.
+Prior to accepting the positions at St. Olaf College, Jefferson was an assistant professor of trombone/euphonium and director of jazz studies at Southeast Missouri State University in Cape Girardeau, Missouri.
+Jefferson has also held faculty positions at University of Portland, Treasure Valley Community College, Boise State University and Tidewater Community College.

 “As an educator, I have taught some amazing students throughout the Pacific Northwest and the Midwest,” said Jefferson.
 “Being able to live and teach across the county has been an incredible experience, as I have met so many students and colleagues from different backgrounds.”